|An illustration of the Library of Babel by Erik Desmazieres|

 Outline of the “Library of Babel”So, keeping in mind the two philosophical preoccupations of librarianship and Borges’ own librarian life, as both a haven and a cross, it is not too hard to imagine “The Library of Babel” as originating from Borges’ own personal relationship to library science as a kind of hellish experience.

 In the story, first published in 1941 in Ficciones, the possibility of a “total library” is presented.1 In Borges’ story, he imagines the universe as a library that contains all possibilities of human knowledge.
 He imagines a series of seemingly infinite rows of hexagonal cells, “an indefinite and perhaps an infinite number of hexagonal galleries … which open onto another gallery, identical to the first and to all the rest” (51).
 The honeycomb of cells contain stacks of books, twenty shelves apiece and each stack contains thirty-five books, and after that, another series of book-filled cells, and so on, forever.
 But even with all of this, as one critic noted, there is nothing substantive, only artifice (Stark 22).
-Curiously enough, these infinite cubiculi are replete with toilets and a librarian, replete with artifice.
+Curiously enough, this infinite array of cubiculi are replete with toilets and a librarian, replete with artifice.
 But some of the cells are empty.
 The librarian has vanished.
 Other cells are damaged, for example, a broken stairwell, causing danger to a passerby wishing to peer into the stacks.
 Vast air shafts separate the galleries.
 Outside of the Library and surrounding this infinite set of galleries is a vast nothingness, an endless free-fall into “fathomless air” (52).
 The story is told by one of the librarians of Babel, in his old age and near death.